brycewray/eleventy-site/src/posts/2021/10/gems-in-rough-10.md

 ## The Slinkity project

 The [Eleventy](https://11ty.dev) SSG is [nearing the release of version 1.0.x](https://github.com/11ty/eleventy/milestone/32), and with that release will come full support for the intriguing [Slinkity](https://slinkity.dev) plugin.
 Slinkity, the brainchild of [Ben Holmes](https://bholmes.dev/), is still in early development but its promise is enormous.
-The part of it I find most intriguing is that it will allow the addition of components from the [React](https://reactjs.org), [Vue](https://vuejs.org), and [Svelte](https://svelte.dev) frameworks, which is likely to make the already formidable Eleventy an even better match for many projects where it might otherwise have been found wanting.
+The part of it I find most compelling is that it will allow the addition of components from the [React](https://reactjs.org), [Vue](https://vuejs.org), and [Svelte](https://svelte.dev) frameworks, which is likely to make the already formidable Eleventy an even better match for many projects where it might otherwise have been found wanting.
 Keep an eye on Slinkity.
 It could be a game-changer.

 ## Cloudflare Pages: the glitches continue